2026 World Cup: Telvin Sowah Adjei's Spiritual Message for Black Stars Ahead of Match With Panama

 Giving his final prophetic direction, Prophet Telvin indicated that the Ghanaian winger, Abdul Fatawu Issahaku, should not be left on the bench, explaining that he can make unexpected and important contributions during the game.

-“Issahaku should not be on the bench because he would be pulling rabbits out of their hearts.
-He will be doing magic on the pitch”
+“Issahaku should not be on the bench because he would be pulling rabbits out of his hat.
+He will be doing magic on the pitch.”

 "Benjamin Asare should be on the pole.
 He should be made to control the atmosphere.
 Ati-Zigi might concede a goal from the right side.”

-The Instagram video of Prophet Telvin Sowah sharing the spiritual message is below:
+The Instagram video of Prophet Telvin Sowah sharing the spiritual message about the Black Stars at the World Cup is below:

 Telvin's message for Black Stars sparks reactions